Updated: Aug 9

 If you are serious about managing and making time for self-care, then I would recommend to focus on yourself, your immediate family or those who are dependent on you to start living a less stressed and more balanced life.
 Once you have mastered your time, then you will be able to add those activities or events that you took a break from.

-If you would like to receive customized guidance on how to make consistent changes to your schedule, apply for our 1:1 private coaching program The Self-Care Game Plan, that will help you save time in your so you can enjoy what matters the most in your life.
+If you would like to receive customized guidance on how to make consistent changes to your schedule, apply for our group coaching program The Confidence Game Plan that will help you save time in your so you can enjoy what matters the most in your life.

 If you have any questions contact me.

 Dr. Jacinta Lamontagne, DDS, MSPH, DTM